justchallenge/responsive/README.md

 ## Note:

-Select `master` branch to see the all repos
+Select `main` branch to see the all repos

 **What you have to do?**

 > You can't touch or modify `index.html` file.
-> Write your code only inside the `style.css`
+> Create the `style.css`file and Write your code.
-> Good Luck!! :tada:
+> Good Luck!!

 ## Attention